PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 ``panda_queueconfig.json`` could be something like
-`a config example <https://github.com/HSF/harvester/blob/master/examples/panda_queueconfig_doma.json>`_ where the compute resource defined in the previous step `TEST_SITE` is set to "online".
+`a config example <https://github.com/HSF/harvester/blob/master/examples/panda_queueconfig_doma.json>`_ where the computing resource defined in the previous step `TEST_SITE` is set to "online".

 .. code-block:: text